LuisNH/industial-robot-programming-with-ar-markers-pose-estimation/README.md

-# Industrial Robots Programming With Augmented Reality Pose Estimators
+# Augmented Reality Robot Programming

 This is the repository of the software from the application of a paper to SoftwareX.
 This contains software that allows to define trajectories for an Universal Robots UR3e robot in relation to two markers using the
 Augmented Reality framework Vuforia and Unity.

 ## Installation

 It is needed to have a PC and an Android device connected to the same local network.